semerezena/boot-camp-challenge-one/README.md

 This is module challenge for refactoring starter code

-## In this the following of custormer requirement is followed
+## In this challenge the customer requirement were as followed:

 * IT follows Semantic HTML code
 * Proper logical structure and CSS semantics